facebookresearch/ssl_watermarking/README.md

 You also need to download the model and normalization layer weights (see [Pretrained models & normalization layers](#model)).

-PS: The overlay onto screenshot transform (from Augly) that is used in the paper is the mobile version (Augly's default: web).
+Remark: The overlay onto screenshot transform (from Augly) that is used in the paper is the mobile version (Augly's default: web).
 To change it, you need to locate the file `augly/utils/base_paths.py` (run `pip show augly` to locate the Augly library).
 Then change the line "TEMPLATE_PATH = os.path.join(SCREENSHOT_TEMPLATES_DIR, "web.png")" to "TEMPLATE_PATH = os.path.join(SCREENSHOT_TEMPLATES_DIR, "mobile.png")".

 ### Table 1: TPR for 0-bit watermarking
 You will need to run: